comunica/Article-ISWC2023-SolidQuery/content/related-work.md

 was introduced that orders triple patterns in a query based on several link traversal-specific heuristics.

 In practise, the number of links that could be followed within the Web of Linked Data can become very large.
-In the worst case, a single query could require traversing the whole Web, which is not feasible.
+In the worst case, a single query could require traversing the whole Web, which is not feasible in practise.
-Therefore, the [formal LTQP model](cite:cites linktraversalfoundations) has the option to configure different reachability criteria, which are different strategies for deciding which links to follow, each leading to different semantics of query result completeness.
+Therefore, the [formal LTQP model](cite:cites linktraversalfoundations) enables different reachability criteria, which are different strategies for deciding which links to follow, each leading to different semantics of query result completeness.
 These reachability criteria are the following: